I love to repurpose. But, this past week I took it a step further and today I’m sharing my repurposing of a repurposed piece!

 After the shower I returned the photos and was left with the empty frame with sunflowers and attached jute.
 I took all the leftover decorations to my craft room and leaned the frame against the wall on top of a cabinet until I decided what to do with it.

 First, I grabbed a sturdy board from the back of an old broken framed mirror that was a little larger than the window frame.
-I measured the openings and got the sweetest help in the shop with the jigsaw cutting two pieces for them.
-(Thank you Tony & Micah – I’m going to learn to use those tools soon!)
+I measured the openings and got some help in the shop with the jigsaw cutting two pieces for them.

 Then, I went through my scrapbook paper collection and chose some papers that would coordinate with the sunflowers on the frame.